Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Missing Multiple Teeth

 Patients with dentures may be able to get dental implants, providing their teeth with better stability.
 This also eliminates the slipping and discomfort associated with traditional dentures.
-And since implants improve the chewing strength of prosthetic teeth, patients are able to eat virtually anything with their new smile.
+And since implants improve the chewing strength of prosthetic teeth, patients can eat virtually anything with their new smile.

 Mini Implants